armandins/notes/README.md

 # Notes
 Some lecture notes and summaries written in <font color="blue">LaTeX</font> .
-> PDFs are also included for easier approach in some of the topics.
+> PDFs are also included for easier access in some of the topics.